Certification Authority Authorization (CAA) Records

 Complete Certification Authority Authorization (CAA) Record Set

-For comprehensive coverage that allows Sectigo to issue all SSL Certificate types for your domain, add all three Certification Authority Authorization (CAA) records to your Domain Name System (DNS) settings.
+For comprehensive coverage that allows Sectigo to issue all SSL Certificate and S/MIME E-Mail Certificate types for your domain, add all three Certification Authority Authorization (CAA) records to your Domain Name System (DNS) settings.
 The following example shows the complete record set for a domain.

 yourdomain.com.
 IN CAA 0 issue "sectigo.com"